splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-pet-clinic/20-otel-collector.md

 {{% /tab %}}
 {{< /tabs >}}

-Splunk Observability Cloud offers wizards in the **Splunk Observability Suite** UI to walk you through the setup of the Collector on both your infrastructure including Kubernetes, but in interest of time, we will use a setup created earlier and are going to install the OpenTelemetry Collector with the OpenTelemetry Collector Helm chart with some additional options:
+Splunk Observability Cloud offers wizards in the **Splunk Observability Suite** UI to walk you through the setup of the Collector on your infrastructure including Kubernetes, but in interest of time, we will use a setup created earlier.
+As we want the auto instrumentation to be available, we will install the OpenTelemetry Collector with the OpenTelemetry Collector Helm chart with some additional options:

 * --set="operator.enabled=true" - this will install the Opentelemetry operator, that will be used to handle auto instrumentation
 * --set="certmanager.enabled=true" - This will install the required certificate manager for the operator.